 Looking at homes virtually is nice.
 But if you are going to spend hundreds of thousands or millions of dollars on a home, you want to go inside and feel the presence of the home first.

-5) People want to hoard cash.
 When there is uncertainty, most people tend to just hoard cash until all signs are clear.
 Below shows the massive spike in the U.S. personal savings rate in April 2020 to 33%.
+However, the personal savings rate has gradually declined over time as Americans have become more comfortable with the future.

 Reasons For A Housing Price Recovery In 2021